An Inside Look at the Carolands Chateau

-President Cary Koh's speech in Japan on the 60th Anniversary of the Rotary Club of Tokyo Edogawa
+President Cary Koh spoke in Japan on the 60th Anniversary of the Rotary Club of Tokyo Edogawa

 (transcript below)